shiraazAh/memory-game/README.md

 ## Instructions

-You have to match all pairs of cards as fast as possible in the lowest number of moves.
+Your main objective is to have to match all pairs of cards as fast as possible in the lowest number of moves.